 Article originally published September 18, 2018

-In 2018, two first-time gay dads wrote a courtesy note for their fellow airline passengers, informing them that this was their newborn's first flight and how she would "do her utmost to be on her best behavior to ensure that you have a peaceful flight."
+Earlier this year, two first-time gay dads wrote a courtesy note for their fellow airline passengers, informing them that this was their newborn’s first flight and how she would “do her utmost to be on her best behavior to ensure that you have a peaceful flight.”
 Little did they know that this note, its accompanying goodie bag and sweet photo would end up in the hands of fellow passenger and former One Direction star, Niall Horan.
 Horan tweeted a photo of the goodie bag and attached note, and the twittersphere exploded with heart-eyed smiley face emojis.
 The tweet pulled on the heartstrings of hundreds of thousands of people.
-Here's the family story of two Danish gay dads whose trip home became a viral sensation.
+Here’s the family story of two Danish gay dads whose trip home became a viral sensation.

 Andreas Husby and Rasmus Soendergaard, both in their early thirties, met 12 years ago while taking a scuba diving class.
 They live in Lyndby, Denmark, and at first, when they discussed growing their family, they wanted to try and adopt seeing as it had been legalized in the Scandinavian countries.
 However, the countries where they were eligible to adopt from, as Danish residents, had their own laws against gay couples adopting.
 And thus, the door was closed.
 Andreas and Rasmus briefly considered co-parenting with a lesbian couple, but were worried that it might become complicated.